Alonso hits record 26th HR, Mets rout Cubs 10-2

 TRAINER’S ROOM

-Mets: RHP Noah Syndergaard (right hamstring) was scheduled to throw a bullpen on Saturday.
-He is eligible to come off the 10-day injured list on Wednesday .
-INF Jed Lawrie (left knee and hamstring) is doing some baseball activities, but it’s unclear when he’ll be ready for rehab games.
-“It sounds like they’re treating the left leg from the hip all the way

-down to the knee,” manager Mickey Callaway said.
+Mets: RHP Noah Syndergaard (right hamstring) threw a bullpen on Saturday and said he “felt great.”
+He is eligible to come off the 10-day injured list on Wednesday … INF Jed Lawrie (left knee and hamstring) is doing some baseball activities, but it’s unclear when he’ll be ready for rehab games.
+“It sounds like they’re treating the left leg from the hip all the way down to the knee,” Callaway said.
 “It’s improving.
 We just don’t have a timeline.”

 UP NEXT